oxidecomputer/ispf/README.md

 assert_eq!(v, full_circle);
 ```

-So the basic thing that IPF does is create packed wire representations for RUst
+So the basic thing that ISPF does is create packed wire representations for Rust
 data types and provides a cofigurable means by which to represent types that are
-not statically sized, such as the `ipf::str_lv64` serializer annotation above.
+not statically sized, such as the `ispf::str_lv64` serializer annotation above.

 ## Available Formatters